Traditional Piecing Option for Your Morning Star Quilt Block 🌟

 The green chart below is for a traditionally pieced Morning Star block.

-Click here to print a copy of it and the block design to use at your cutting table.
-Use the green printed chart.
+To print a copy of the block Morning Star design and cutting chart to use at your cutting table, click here.

 Generations Quilt Patterns logo